kdheepak/kdheepak.github.io/content/23-technical_writing.md

 Academic writing involves writing down ideas as they come along (notetaking), experimenting with these ideas (data analysis), and finally presenting them effectively (scientific paper).
 There's a lot to manage over the length of time this entire process spans.
 Academics require a set of tools that aid in making this process i.e. the effective communication of ideas, as seamless as possible.
-There are currently two popular options for academics seeking to write technical papers - Microsoft Word or $\LaTeX$.
+There are currently two popular options for academics seeking to write technical papers - Microsoft Word or \LaTeX

 ## A word about Word